Discover what you are naturally good at

 3. It suppresses normal emotional responses.
 It is evolutionary and neurologically expected of humans to react to difficult experiences with negative emotions.
 We evolved to feel afraid when we are in danger, or feel sadness when we lose someone important to use.
 Toxic positivity teaches people to deny their natural emotional response in favor of inauthentic optimism.
 Thus, people begin to discount and deny their feelings instead of addressing them and growing emotionally.

 4. It stalls growth.
 The negative consequences of denying your feelings reach beyond causing short-term distress.
 In fact, they also prevent you from pursuing personal growth.
 When you confront your feelings and learn about them, you gain immense insights into your personality, goals, and desires.
-Without the ability to evaluate and fully feel negative emotions, you cannot gain such insights.
-You are instead trapped in your current understanding of emotions.
+This is where tools like the HIGH5 strengths assessment can be invaluable.
+By helping you identify and understand your unique strengths, the HIGH5 test encourages a balanced approach to self-reflection.
+It allows you to acknowledge both your positive attributes and areas for improvement, fostering genuine emotional growth.
+Without such a comprehensive understanding of yourself, including the ability to evaluate and fully feel negative emotions, you cannot gain these crucial insights.
+You risk being trapped in a limited understanding of your emotions and potential.

 5. Decreasing self-esteem and confidence.
 Understand that everyone experiences negative emotions.
 Suppressing your emotions can lead to even stronger negative feelings.
 When you realize you cannot handle these emotions by simply being positive, you may believe that something is wrong with you.
 The general idea that toxically positive people believe in is that if you cannot be positive, you failed.
 In reality, you are simply experiencing the natural consequences of emotional suppression.